cwilper/dspace-perftest/report/2019-05-31-6.3/details-browse.md

 | - | - | - |
 | 15KB | .24 | /handle/123456789/31570 |
 | 9KB | .03 | /bitstream/handle/123456789/31570/text.pdf.jpg?sequence=4&isAllowed=y |

-## Transaction details

-The following tables show average number of bytes and seconds per request, observed during the single-threaded phase of the test.
-Numbers **in bold** below are higher than most, and may be worth looking into in more detail.

 ### Browse-F-SmallDownload requests